LexiFi/landmarks/README.md

 Installation
 ------------

+The library is split into two packages: `landmarks` for the runtime library and `landmarks-ppx` for the preprocessor implementing automatic instrumentation.

-- With opam:
+- Using opam:
 ```
 opam install landmarks
 ```
-and
+or
 ```
-opam install landmarks-viewer
+opam install landmarks-ppx
 ```
-for installing the landmarks viewer.
+will install either the runtime library or both the runtime library and the preprocessor.

 - Manually:
 ```